vvvy/webhdfs-rs/INTEGRATION-TESTS.md

 ## Possible problems and workarounds

 1. Note that both Bigtop provisioner variants seemingly do not support VM/container reboot.
-If a cluster's VM is powered down or a container terminated, the cluster shall be entirely deleted and re-created from scratch.
-However, a VM could be suspended.
+If a cluster's VM is powered down or a container terminated, the cluster shall be entirely deleted and re-created from scratch (yet a Vagrant VM can be suspended).

 2. 'IOException: Failed to replace a bad datanode on the existing pipeline due to no more good datanodes being available to try' errors during write test: Add the following to `/etc/hadoop/conf/hdfs-site.xml` and restart the datanode services(s):